 On Web App:

 For Web App, you are given the options to enable your readers to download your issues or not.
 In order to set this, you can go to MagLoft Portal > Create content > open issue.
 Scroll down until you see the Advanced Settings.
-You should be able to see the 'Allow PDF Download' button.
-By default, this is set as 'False', so you would need to change it as 'True' if you would like your issue to be available for download:
+You should be able to see the Download option in the PDF settings.

 Once the PDF download is allowed, your readers should be able to see the download button on your issue when they click on the cover: